 That, and I’m hoping for a few soft kisses.
 The passion for each other that Joey and I once had has been replaced by the sweetest, gentlest kisses.

 Grammy’s and Grandpas:

-Joey tried to talk me into going with them… many, many times.
-She even had a Southwest ticket purchased for me that I cancelled.
+Joey tried to talk me into going with them... many, many times.
+She even had a Southwest ticket purchased for me that I canceled.
 I can’t leave her.
 I won’t.
 I have done many foolish things and made lots of mistakes in my life, but this isn’t going to be one of them.
-Instead, I will be sitting beside her and cheering on Little Big Town, and Blake Shelton and Charles and all the talented folks who are nominated in our category and others.
-It’s an honor for us to just be a part of that night, it truly is.
+Instead, I will be sitting beside her and cheering on Little Big Town, and Blake Shelton, and Charles, and all the talented folks who are nominated in our category and others.
+It’s an honor for us to just be a part of that night.
+It truly is.